-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Work None Inspection shall be requested upon: Substantially Completed Substantial completion of all work approved under the Work Order and subsequent Scope Changes, if any, issued for the project.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Work Substantially Completed None Substantial completion of all work approved under the Work Order and subsequent Scope Changes, if any, issued for the project.
 Inspection and works shall be approved if: Work is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
-Work is found to have been performed in accordance with industry, construction, and program standards This milestone inspection shall result in a punch-list of minor deficiencies, if any, found during the milestone inspection.
-Final 100% of the Inspection shall be requested upon: Inspection Work Order Value Correction of all punch-list items by the Construction Manager.
+Work is found to have been performed in accordance with industry, construction, and program standards.
+This milestone inspection shall result in a punch-list of minor deficiencies, if any, found during the Final Inspection 100% of the Work Order Value milestone inspection.
+Inspection shall be requested upon: Correction of all punch-list items by the Construction Manager.
 Inspection and works shall be approved if: All items identified in the issued punch-list have been found to be corrected in accordance with industry, construction, and program standards, as determined by the Construction Manager.
 All permits have been closed with the corresponding agencies by the Construction Manager.
 If applicable, a use permit for the home has been obtained by the Construction Manager.
-Homeowner accepts the work.
+Homeowner or PRDOH accepts the work.